 White glaives must have an overall length of at least 5' and less than 7', with a maximum core diameter of 1".
 The blade must be between 18" to 24" in length, 4" wide, and 2" thick.
-The shaft of the glaive must be padded with closed cell foam 18" from the bottom of the blade toward the pommel to a diameter of at least 3"; this padding must be covered with duct tape.
+At least 1/3 of the weapon's total length must be blade, up to the maximum blade size.
+The shaft of the glaive must be padded with closed cell foam 18" from the bottom of the blade toward the pommel.
 The pommel must be at least 3" in diameter.
-White glaives must be swung with two hands, but may be thrust single handedly.
+White glaives may only be swung with two hands.
 White glaives may not have quillions.